Tips for Paddling

 What kind of canoes do you rent?

-Higher Pursuits mainly uses the Mad River Journey Canoe which are 15.5 foot polyethylene canoes that are extremely durable and their short length make them easy to maneuver.
+We mainly uses the Mad River Journey Canoe which is a 15.5 foot polyethylene canoes that are extremely durable and their short length make them easy to maneuver.
 These models work great for families.
 They are considered a stable canoe that is easily maneuvered.

 How many people do you allow in a canoe?